saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 on female workers.
-Using the [Women in Workforce](https://github.com/rfordatascience/tidytuesday/blob/master/data/2019/2019-03-05/readme.md) data, we explored the trend and how women of different age groups are affected.In addition, we highlighted industries in which occupations where female workers earn more than male workers.
+Using the [Women in Workforce](https://github.com/rfordatascience/tidytuesday/blob/master/data/2019/2019-03-05/readme.md) data, we explored the trend and how women of different age groups are affected.
+In addition, we highlighted industries in which occupations where female workers earn more than male workers.
 We ranked these industries based on the number of occupation types with female earnings greater than male earnings and indicated if the industries are male- or